danielsitek/gulp-tateru-cli/README.md

 ## Usage

-For further documentation about using [tateru-cli](https://github.com/danielsitek/tateru-cli), please look for it's [documentation](https://github.com/danielsitek/tateru-cli/blob/master/README.md).
+For further documentation about using [tateru-cli](https://github.com/danielsitek/tateru-cli), please look for its [documentation](https://github.com/danielsitek/tateru-cli/blob/master/README.md).
+For further documentation about using [Gulp](https://gulpjs.com/), please look for its [documentation](https://gulpjs.com/docs/en/getting-started/quick-start).

 ### Requirements